Codecademy/docs/content/html/concepts/tags/terms/strong/strong.md

 ---
-Title: "<strong>"
+Title: '<strong>'
-Description: "Used to identify text that is very important, or urgent."
+Description: 'Used to identify text that is very important, or urgent.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Used to identify text that is very important, or urgent.